Joshua

 Launching an Empowering Global Influence from the “Heartbeat of Canada!”

-In MIGRANT STORIES by Aman
+In MIGRANT STORIES by Immaculate N

 When did you move to Canada? & why did you move to Canada?
 How was your life like in your country of origin before you moved to Canada?